OpenEPaperLink/Home_Assistant_Integration/README.md

 Displays 4(or upt to 8) Lines of text on a 2.9" esls.
 If a text line contaions a newline, it will be split in 2 lines

-## Todo

-- Switch Entity should be added
-- The service description should be improved to contaion "" around the macs to
-- more services should be added
-- add service for calendar display
--
 ## Installation

 ### If you use [HACS](https://hacs.xyz/):